 Horses have become an important part of my life.
 I’m sometimes not sure whether they belong to me, or I to them.
 After all, a horse’s first purpose is just to be a horse.
 Secondly, a horse provides companionship and service to man.
 I also believe they are a beautiful and divine gift from God.
 And, they make the land more beautiful.
 Over the years, my horses and I have developed a mutually supportive network of friendships.
 I currently have three of these beautiful creatures in my little herd: Jake (the oldest), Josie and Beauty.
 Jake and Josie are both full sized Registered Tri-Color Paints, and Beauty is a relatively small Black grade kids’ pony.
 They are all very well trained and provide me hours of good work and joy.

 I have learned a great deal working with the horses.
+In reality, I believe we can learn more from horses than they can learn from us.
 Positive characteristics such as: patience, kindness, gentleness, consistency, and love come to mind.
 Also, other practical steps, such as: regular feeding, plenty of fresh water, shelter from the elements, and exercise are important.
 Most animals can be divided into two broad categories: Prey or Predator.
 Horses are a “prey” animal and are ready to bolt at the first sign of a potential danger or threat.
 So in working with them, I first had to gain their trust.
-I did this by creating a routine: regular feedings, ample fresh water, plenty of exercise, and a great deal of love and handling.
-Through this, I have had to be patient and consistent with them (bordering on predictable): consistently patient, kind and gentle, but firm.
+I did this by remaining calm, creating a routine: regular feedings, ample fresh water, plenty of exercise, allowing free expression, and a great deal of love and handling.
+I have had to be patient and consistent with them (bordering on predictable): consistently patient, kind and gentle, but firm.
 As Buck Brannaman puts it: “Gentle in what you do, and firm in how you do it.”
 Working with horses has made me a better man.

 What I have learned from Horses